-Custody: The two types of custody arrangements available to divorcing parents in California are “legal custody” and “physical custody.”
-The court will give these arrangements either solely to one parent or jointly to both.
+Custody: The two types of custody in California are “legal custody” and “physical custody.”
 Physical custody means the physical care and supervision of the child.
 Legal custody refers to who has the ability to make important decisions about the child’s upbringing, like educational and medical decisions.The laws in California favor both joint physical and legal custody when both parents can agree to it.

-Deposition/Depositions: are part of the divorce discovery process, which is the process used to gather facts about the case.
+Deposition/Depositions: are part of the divorce discovery process.
+Discovery may be utilized by either side to gather facts about the case.
 In a deposition, the other spouse’s lawyer will ask a wide range of questions relating to the case, while a court reporter records both the question and answer.
 Once a party has answered a particular question during a deposition that party is bound by the answer.

-Discovery: this is the stage where the parties exchange three years of tax returns, bank and investment accounts, any financial applications, last four paystubs, and dental and health insurance information.
-It is the formal way in which attorneys attempt to discover all the facts that are relevant to the case and prior to the trial or final hearing.
+Discovery: Discovery is the formal way in which attorneys attempt to discover all the facts that are relevant to the case and prior to the trial or final hearing.

 Divorce Agreement: A divorce agreement is a written document that essentially memorializes any agreements reached between divorcing, or separating, spouses as to child custody, child support, spousal support, and the division of property.
 This agreement may often be referred to as a separation agreement.